-- Add lamb, spices, masa.
+- Add lamb, spices, 2 tablespoons masa.
 Stir an additional 3-4 minutes until lamb begins to brown.

 - Add beer, tahini, broth/stock.
 Bring to a boil.
 Lock lid in place.
 Cook 30 minutes on high pressure.
 Release pressure (be careful).

 - Add squash, garbanzos, bell pepper.
 Lock lid in place and cook an additional 5 minutes on high pressure.
 Release pressure again.
 Stir to combine.

 - Ladle into bowls and garnish with chopped parsley.
 Enjoy!

 Lamb stew meat saves time, but you can cube any boneless lamb (leg of lamb).

 I keep ancho, chipotle, and New Mexico red chile powder in my pantry.
 You can use any of them.
-I don't think generic "chili powder" is a good substitute as it's really a spice mix and will throw off the proportions.
+I don't think generic "chili powder" is a good substitute as it's a spice mix and will throw off the proportions.